West Hoxton, New South Wales: Population

-In the 2016 census, West Hoxton had a population of 10,012, of which 50.4% were male and 49.6% were female.
-The median age was 32.
-The most common ancestries were Italian 11.1%, Australian 10.9%, English 9.0%, Indian 5.6% and Chinese 3.7%.
-58.0% of people were born in Australia.
-The most common other countries of birth were Iraq 4.9%, Fiji 4.6%, Philippines 2.6%, New Zealand 1.6% and Italy 1.6%.
-47.2% of people only spoke English at home.
-Other languages spoken at home included Arabic 7.9%, Hindi 5.1%, Spanish 3.6%, Italian 3.4% and Assyrian Neo-Aramaic 3.0%.
+In the 2021 census, West Hoxton had a population of 10,152, of which 49.7% were male and 50.3% were female.
+The median age was 34.
+The most common ancestries were Australian 14.3%, Italian 13.1%, English 10.3%, Indian 6.6% and Chinese 4.7%.
+57.5% of people were born in Australia.
+The most common other countries of birth were Iraq 6.4%, Fiji 4.5%, Philippines 2.4%, Vietnam 2.1% and New Zealand 1.8%.
+46.3% of people only spoke English at home.
+Other languages spoken at home included Arabic 8.9%, Hindi 4.7%, Spanish 3.4%, Assyrian Neo-Aramaic 3.3% and Vietnamese 3.2%.

-The population of West Hoxton increased more than sixfold from 1996 to 2001, to number 4,997, as a result of residential development.
+The population of West Hoxton increased more than sixfold from 1996 to 2001, to 4,997, as a result of residential development.
 Between 2001 and 2016, it doubled again.

 Since the turn of the 21st century, West Hoxton has boasted a substantial share of its population born overseas, from a wide range of countries, which indicates that this area had a relatively multicultural population.
 Amongst those who were born overseas, it featured a notably higher percentage of the population born in non-English-speaking countries compared to those born in mainly English-speaking countries.
 The overseas-born population in West Hoxton includes those from Europe, as well as from more recent arrivals from Asia and the Pacific.
 West Hoxton has a higher share of the population born in the Philippines, Fiji and Italy compared to the rest of the City of Liverpool.